serverlessworkflow/specification/specification/README.md

 To define a transition, set the "nextState" property in your transition definitions.

-Implementers can choose to use the states "name" string property for determining the transition, however we realize that in most cases this is not an optimal solution that can lead to ambiguity.
+Implementers can choose to use the states "name" string property for determining the transition; however, we realize that in most cases this is not an optimal solution that can lead to ambiguity.
 This is why each state also include an "id" property.
-Implementers can choose their own id generation strategy to populate the id property for each of the states and use it as the unique state identifier that is to be used as the "nextState" value.
+Implementers can choose their own id generation strategy to populate the "id" property for each of the states and use it as the unique state identifier that is to be used as the "nextState" value.

 So the options for next state transitions are: